petar-ceho/nnfs_book/README.md

 ### Neural Networks from Scratch (NNFS) book code

-This repository is contains the code from the book NNFS([link](https://nnfs.io/)) with  arranged the chapter lectures into packages so that its easier to use the code by just importing them.
+This repository is contains the code from the book NNFS([link](https://nnfs.io/)) with  chapter arranged into packages so that its easier to use the code by just importing them.

 ### Enhancement